FieldVal/fieldval-js/docs_src/Errors/ObjectErrors/ObjectErrors.md

 * ```invalid```

-	These fields are errornous.
+	These fields have errors.
 Either they were not provided, but are required (missing), unrecognized because they were not looked for when validating or they contain an invalid value.

 	* ```my_integer``` isn't an integer - it's a string
 	* ```my_object``` contains invalid fields